Oh, goody! It's time to learn about proper nouns and common nouns.

 woman, city, dog, shoe

-Since these nouns are not naming anything specific, they do not need to start with a capital letter unless they begin a sentence.
+Since these nouns aren't naming anything specific, they don't need to start with a capital letter unless they begin a sentence.

 Psst!
 If you need a refresher on nouns, see the nouns page.